alexandregama/mastering-jackson/README.md

 	}
 ```

-The result will be:
+Without any surprises, the result will be:

 ```json
 {"id":1,"name":"Alexandre Gama"}
 ```

-But if we want to change the content that will be returned by Jackson.
-We should use the @JsonValue annotation:
+But if we want to change the content that will be returned by Jackson?
+If we want to generate a **custom JSON** object?

+We should use the ```@JsonValue``` annotation in a method that has the custom logic to generate the JSON object:

 ```java
 public class Customer {